nilsonsales/SentimentAnalysis/README.md

 ```

 ### Running
-Make sure you use Python3 to run the project:
+Make sure to use Python3 to run the project:
 ```
 python3 Main.py
 ```